 Similarly, our easy-to-deploy CLV models can help build segments of premier customers that you can offer premium services to and ones with lower CLV you might opt to spend less on.

 Using CLV in conjunction with other profile data can help optimize your marketing spend.

 Segment Comparison and Profile Distribution

 Speaking of creating quality customer experiences using segmentation and scoring, you can also use insights to compare one segment to another.

 For instance, ecommerce companies can use the Segment Comparison feature to see if loyalty program members spend more than non-loyalty members and determine what profile properties are in segments for high- and low-CLV shoppers.

 With unified data, retailers can also compare audiences with the Profile Distribution graph.

-This shows how many customers within a certain segment are distributed across specific profile properties, such as average order value across a customer segment and the relationship of this data to other profile properties.
+This shows how many customers within a certain customer segment are distributed across specific profile properties, such as average order value across a customer segment and the relationship of this data to other profile properties.

 You might know that the “average spend” of recent purchases is $450.
 But do the majority of your customers spend between $0 and $100, around $450, or over $700?
 With the profile distribution graph, there won’t be any need to guess.

 So, if you have a segment called “Recent Purchases,” you could set this graph up to show the average order value and then see the percentage of buyers and total number of buyers across that have an average order value within a specific range.